-We envision a world where all Indigenous communities and people of color are respected as contemporary societies and have greater access to equal opportunities in the social, creative, academic, and economic sectors.
+The Soul of Nations Foundation is a for-purpose 501(c)3 organization that aims to uplift Indigenous peoples through various forms of media, innovative strategy, and youth-led initiatives.
+Our mission is to progress Indigenous and Black communities through the arts, research, and scholarship.
+We envision a world where all people of color are respected as contemporary societies and have greater access to equal opportunities in the following sectors: social, creative, academic, and economic.